 All test books show a pencil on the front cover along with a symbol (e.g., heart, sun, etc.) that you'll use to match the book with the student assigned to use it (you'll receive a list of students and their assigned symbols).
-Test books show the title of the assessment (e.g., "The SAT Test Book," "The PSATTM 8/9 Test Book," etc.), and they will also have a label indicating the student's name.
+Test books show the title of the assessment (e.g., "The SAT Test Book," "The PSAT 8/9 Test Book," etc.), and they will also have a label indicating the student's name.
 There is no separate answer sheet for the Reading and Writing questions or the Math questions.
 Students will circle their answers in the test book.
+Students completing the SAT Essay will receive an answer sheet just for this section.